A Wish Comes True

-A Wish Comes True is Jolina Magdangal's debut studio album released on 1996 by Walt Disney Records and distributed by Universal Records.
+A Wish Comes True is the Jolina Magdangal's debut studio album, released in the Philippines in 1996, by Walt Disney Records and distributed in the Philippines by Universal Records.

 Magdangal was the first Filipino recording artist of Walt Disney in the Philippines.

 Track listing

+All tracks were produced by Ito Rapadas.

 Personnel

 Adapted from the A Wish Comes True liner notes.